Italian skier Bassino gets 2nd straight GS win, Shiffrin 6th - WTMJ

 Bassino trailed Shiffrin by three-tenths of a second after the American’s near-perfect opening run, but the Italian posted the fastest time in the final.

 The last racer on course, Shiffrin was still in the lead at the first split time.
-However, the American was late on a turn after the first steep part, lost speed and never regained her rhythm.
+However, the Olympic GS champion was late on a turn after the first steep part, lost speed and never regained her rhythm.

 Shiffrin finished 1.27 back in sixth, equaling her result in Saturday’s race.